ColoradoSchoolOfMines/acm-site/README.md

 - Blog page
 - Test uploads vulnerability and other security stuff
 - Webhook or API with discord bot to display meetings
+- Navbar moves slightly when dropdown is clicked

 ## Design Choices
 Given that this is intended to be continuously maintained by students